rkrammes/DIY_Recipes/README.md

 ## Credits

-Built with ❤️ by the DIY Recipes team.
+Built with ❤️ by the DIY Formulations team.